Prepare training data for Custom Neural Voice

 Screenshot that shows how to upload recording file on the Edit transcript and recording file window.

-4. After the data in a training set are updated, you need to check the data quality by clicking Analyze data before using this training set for training.
+4. After you've made changes to your data, you need to check the data quality by clicking Analyze data before using this dataset for training.

 You can't select this training set for training model before the analysis is complete.